-- Prepare a wet-mount slide according to jurisdictional policy.
-Smear one swab collected from the vaginal pool on a slide.225 Typically, the slide is prepared by placing one drop of normal saline onto the slide.
-Roll the swab into the drop and place a cover slip on the slide. - View for presence of sperm under a microscope at 400x or by using a phase contrast or other optically staining microscope (within 10 minutes of preparing slide).226 - Air-dry this swab and slide (not removing the cover slip). - Package swab and slide, place in envelope, label as "wet mount" (specifically indicating sampling site), seal, and initial the seal.
+- If necessary, prepare a wet-mount slide according to jurisdictional policy.
+Dab one swab collected from the vaginal pool on a slide.
+232 Typically, the slide is prepared by placing one drop of normal saline onto the "dab" of vaginal material just placed on the slide.
+Place a cover slip on the slide. - View for presence of sperm under a microscope at 400x or by using a phase contrast or other optically staining microscope (within 10 minutes of preparing slide).
+233 - Air-dry this swab and slide (not removing the cover slip). - Package swab and slide, place in envelope, label as "wet mount" (specifically indicating sampling site), seal, and initial the seal.